-24 AE at Spencer Street Station Courtesy Mel Skinner
+3 BE at Spencer Street Station Courtesy Mel Skinner

-Basic history notes: When first built between 1906-1910 the cars were lavishly appointed with decorative bevel edge mirrors above the windows, polished woodwork and many gleaming brass fittings.
+Basic history notes: When first built between 1906-1910 for the Victorian Railways and South Australian Railways the cars were lavishly appointed with decorative bevel edge mirrors above the windows, polished woodwork and many gleaming brass fittings.
 However, in-service, these were troublesome to maintain and were quickly painted over.
-1922-23 saw a further 4 built for joint-stock.
-The AE's were mainly used on chief corridor runs being the Sydney and Adelaide Expresses plus other important trains when warranted.
-For over 75 years, they have formed the backbone of the Victorian Railways First Class passenger service.
-The 'E-cars eventually numbered 1-42.
-Car numbers 1, 3, 12 and 36 were air-conditioned in 1935/36, which altered their appearance greatly.
-Furthermore, car numbers 21, 26 and 34 were rebuilt into buffet cars Kiewa, Moyne and Taggerty respectively.
-AE's first ran on 6 wheel bogies but later some received 4 wheel units surplus when the SOP went to standard gauge.
+The BEs were mainly used on chief corridor runs being the Sydney and Adelaide Expresses plus other important trains when warranted.
+For over 75 years, they have formed the backbone of the Victorian Railways 2nd Class passenger service.
+The class had one extra compartment than the 'AE's resulting in smaller spaces for the second-class passengers.
+The 'BE' cars were numbered 1-48 as follows: 1-4 VR, 5-10 V & SAR, 11-39 VR, 40-43 V & SAR and 44-48 (ex BDSE cars) VR.
+Car numbers 31, 4, 19 and 34 were air-conditioned in 1937/38, which altered their appearance greatly.
+During 1936 joint-stock was painted Hawthorn Green until the Second World War when they reverted to red.

 The kit is based on units running from the 1960s-until withdrawn and as such bogie choice will be the kit builder's discretion (see photos below or available on the web).
 Many have been retained in running order by preservations societies.
-Numberings: 1-4 VR, 5-10 V&SAR, 11-28 VR, 39-42 V&SAR.

 The kit can be put together in under 3 hours (when pre-painted) over a week.
-Only minimal tools and basic/intermediate skills are all that is required to build a very accurate model of a VR AE passenger car.
-It is suggested that you read through the instructions first to become familiar with the components and the essence of construction.
+Only minimal tools and basic/intermediate skills are all that is required to build a very accurate model of a VR/SAR BE passenger car.
+It is suggested that you read the instructions first to become familiar with the components and the essence of construction.
 There are a few steps that require close attention and they are highlighted in bold and italics!
-Parts referred to in the text are marked (P1), (P2) etc.
+Parts referred to in the text are marked (P1), (P2) etc. Please become familiar with the prototype by studying the photos with the instructions before commencing the kit.